droidecahedron/IPC_static_vring_bidir/README.rst

 This application demonstrates how to use IPC Service and the static vrings backend with Zephyr.
 It is designed to demonstrate how to integrate it with Zephyr both from a build perspective and code.
+There is an extra ipc instance that sends data back from one core to the other, highlighting that you swap the return path.
+The second transceive ipc task runs at a delay that can be seen in the thread define for ipc2's task entry.

 Building the application for nrf5340dk/nrf5340/cpuapp
 *****************************************************